Unclassified Leave Types and Policies

 All unclassified administrative personnel and faculty are required to complete the Application for Leave Form, obtain supervisor approval, and indicate on the form the number of hours of sick or annual leave taken and the dates taken.

-An attendance and leave record or time sheet must be completed and submitted to the supervisor or department head each pay period by each employee, including employees who did not earn compensatory time or did not use any leave during the pay period.
+An attendance and leave record or time sheet must be completed and submitted to the supervisor or department head for each pay period by each employee, including employees who did not earn compensatory time or did not use any leave during the pay period.

 The amount of sick and annual leave earned and taken is available online in Banner Self-Service.